swuiceb/Icebear/README.md

         await LogAsync<T>(LogType logType, string message, T detail);
 ```

 TODO:
-- Reader already works, working on a Razor page to make a pretty page
 - Test with Dot net core 3.1 (works with .net 5 and .net 6, .Net 6 needs EF Core 6)
 - A nosql implementation

 # What's in this Repo
 In this Repo, there is one Abstraction (core) project, and one Implementation Project.
-- Icebear.Exceptions.Core - Base implementation encompasses the base implementation for each type of logger
+- yourLogger.Exceptions.Core - Base implementation encompasses the base implementation for each type of logger
   - The core project also includes an InMemory implementation as a sample
-- Icebear.Exceptions.Db.Ef - Implementation that uses a DB as storage mechanism
+- yourLogger.Exceptions.Db.Ef - Implementation that uses a DB as storage mechanism
+- yourLogger.Exceptions.Mvc - Sample endpoint implementations for reading and displaying of recorded logs